sfeeser/clearml-aws/lab-0-setting-up-an-aws-account.md

 ### But I already have an AWS acount, now what?

-If you already have a production AWS account, do **not** repurpose it as your management account.
-Instead, create a new management account as explained below which will serve as your administrative hub, and then link your existing production account as a **member account**.
+If you already have a production AWS account, don’t convert it into your management account.
+It’s safer to create a new account dedicated to management duties and then add your existing production account as a member account under it.
+Setting this up properly takes time, so plan for at least two hours to complete the full configuration using the steps outlined below.

 Follow these steps: